 ISTQB is the International Software Testing Qualifications Board.
 It is composed of representatives from each existing national board, such as the ASTQB.
 The ISTQB decides on the standards for certification and accreditation as an ISTQB accredited training provider.
-Working parties within ISTQB are responsible for developing and maintaining the Foundation and Advanced Level syllabi and exams.
+Working parties within ISTQB are responsible for developing and maintaining the various software testing syllabi and exams.
 As with ASTQB, all members are volunteers.

 How did ISTQB certification start?

 The British Information Systems Examination Board (ISEB) of the British Computer Society (BCS), in cooperation with the International Software Testing Qualifications Board (ISTQB), organized by ASQF and International Software Quality Institute (ISQI), introduced a truly international standard for software testers.
 At both the Foundation Level and the Advanced Level the programs supporting the ISTQB Certified Tester bridge the gap between research, standard training and industry practice.

 In Europe, industry demand pushed the development of this certification program.
 The program has been introduced in the U.S. to truly internationalize it and to satisfy industry demand for an internationally recognized certification, which now is an industry standard in many other countries already.
 The success of the program can certainly be attributed to its transparent structure, volunteer and non-profit character, and the representation of national interests through national boards.

 The ISTQB Certified Tester program provides certification for software testers internationally.
 There are currently two levels of certification: The Foundation Level and the Advanced Level certificates.
 For both levels, international working parties develop and maintain internationally uniform curricula and exams.
 One of the core principles of the program is a strict separation between the administration of exams and the training to those who would like to prepare for the exam in ISTQB compliant courses.

 What does an ISTQB certificate tell me about the skills of a software tester?